How to Build a Hamburger Menu in React

 For now, your MobileNavigation component should look like this:

-At this point, your hamburger icon now toggles the navigation menu on and off when clicked.
+At this point, your hamburger icon should toggle the navigation menu on and off when clicked.

-Step 14: Add a "close" icon to MobileNavigation
+Step 13: Add a "Close" Icon to MobileNavigation

-In mobile view, users need a way of closing the menu items displayed by clicking the hamburger icon.
-To implement that, follow the steps below:
+In mobile view, users need an icon to click on to hide the menu items displayed by the hamburger icon.
+To implement this, follow these steps:

-3. Identify your preferred icon and click on it to copy its name
+3. In the search results, find your preferred icon and click on it to copy its name to your clipboard.

-4. Import the icon to your MobileNavigation component, just like you did with the hamburger icon:
+4. Import the icon into your MobileNavigation component, just as you did with the hamburger icon:

 //MobileNavigation.js